ResearchComputing/Documentation/docs/compute/monitoring-resources.md

 ### How can I check memory and GPU utilization for my jobs?

 The `sacct` command provides detailed accounting information for completed jobs, including CPU, memory, and GPU metrics (e.g., `gpumem`, `gpuutil`).
-To see a list of available options and usage examples, run `sacct` with no arguments.
+To see a list of available options and usage examples, run `sacct` with the help argument.
 ```
 $ sacct -h
 ```